For Muppets that showed up after The Muppet Show ended, go here.

 Blow You Away: Shoots jets of air out of his nose whenever he gets angry.

 Scooter's uncle, the owner of the Muppet Theater, and the man who Kermit has to keep happy at all costs.
-He was an unseen presence in the early seasons of the show, but finally appeared in person for the final season.
+He was an unseen presence in the first season of the show, but made appearances in person for the second season, only to disappear again.

 The Ghost: As noted, at first the mere mention of him was usually enough to cow Kermit into giving in to Scooter or Muppy's demands.
 After four seasons of this, they finally brought him out as a regular character.